Merger and post-merger of binary neutron stars with a quark-hadron crossover equation of state

-A short additional description of the EOSs, the codes, and some of the numerical parameters used in our simulations is presented in the Supplemental material.
+We performed fully general-relativistic simulations adopting two QHC models, QHC19B (named here QHC19-{\it soft}), QHC19D (named QHC19-{\it stiff}) \cite{baym2019}, and the purely hadronic Togashi EOS \cite{togashi2017}.
+Additional description of the EOSs, the codes, the NS properties, and some of the numerical parameters used in our simulations is presented in the Supplemental Material.
 Here, we briefly comment only on how we mimic thermal effects in matter, even when adopting an EOS, like QHC19, that does not contemplate them.
 Ours is a standard treatment in numerical relativity, but we discuss it nevertheless because it may be of interest to a wider audience.
-Approximate thermal effects are included by adding to the pressure given by the {\it cold} EOS a component calculated by assuming an {\it ideal-gas} behavior with a constant {\it ideal-gas index} $\Gamma_{\rm th}$, which is chosen in the range $1.5\text{--}2.0$ to reproduce realistic values (see, {\it e.g.}, \cite{bauswein2010, rezzolla2013, Togashi2014, Lu2019, Figura2020, Huth2021, Raithel2021, Raduta2021, Keller2021}).
-Note that the lifetime before collapse to black hole of the material object formed in the merger depends also on thermal support and thus would depend on the {\it ad hoc} value of $\Gamma_{\rm th}$, but post-merger oscillation frequencies (see next section) are relatively insensitive to it \cite{takami2015}.
+Approximate thermal effects are included by adding to the pressure given by the {\it cold} EOS a component calculated by assuming an {\it ideal-gas} behavior with a constant {\it ideal-gas index} $\Gamma_{\rm th}$, chosen in the range $1.5\text{--}2.0$ to reproduce realistic values (see, {\it e.g.}, \cite{bauswein2010, rezzolla2013, Togashi2014, Lu2019, Figura2020, Huth2021, Raithel2021, Raduta2021, Keller2021}).
+Note that the lifetime before collapse to black hole of the material object formed in the merger depends also on thermal support and thus on the {\it ad hoc} value of $\Gamma_{\rm th}$, but post-merger oscillation frequencies (see below) are relatively insensitive to it \cite{takami2015}.
 The lifetime before collapse is a quantity that anyway cannot currently be estimated accurately in numerical simulations, because it depends sensitively on many factors, including non-physical ones like grid setup and resolution.
-In this work we focus, instead, on post-merger oscillation frequencies and, in order to have higher power in the oscillation modes, we have chosen the highest reasonable value, $\Gamma_{\rm th} = 2$, which gives the longest lifetime before collapse.
-See Supplemental material for more details.
+We focus, instead, on post-merger oscillation frequencies and, in order to have higher power in the oscillation modes, we chose the highest reasonable value, $\Gamma_{\rm th} = 2$, which gives the longest lifetime before collapse.
+See Sec. \uppercase\expandafter{\romannumeral4} of the Supplemental Material for details.